DeLuks2006/Purr-Fetch/README.md

 - Install default-jre with your package manager.
 - Run the fetch.java file with Java.

+**For the C version:**

+- clone this repository
+- change into the cloned directory
+- compile the `fetch.c` file - `gcc -o fetch.c fetch.o`
+- run the fetch with `./fetch.o`

 ### Known issues:
 - missing features (terminal detection) <-- idk how to do it, please be patient while I figure it out.
 - missing formatting for uptime in C version